cameochoquer/FAC-Soon_Challenge/README.md

 # FAC-Soon_Challenge

-### Tell us about yourself in a few lines

-### What do you like most about coding what makes you passionate about it?

-### Why are you doing the apprenticeship and what do you want to get out of it?

-### What are your near future goals… what do you see yourself doing after you’ve completed the apprenticeship?

 ## Challenge 1
 ### Basket App User Flow
 I decided to tackle challenge 1: the basket app user flow.